Skip to main content

 Inbound Nodes

-• The priority and address filter determine how the USP Server selects the appropriate node for an incoming connection.
+• The priority and address filter determine how USP Server selects the appropriate node for an incoming connection.

 • The associated Rule specifies the authentication policies applied to the connection.